maheshsabnis/DxcJuly2021New/Readme.md

 1. Create a StoreProcedure for Inserting Employee information in Employee table.
 THis Stored Procedure will have all columns of Employee Table as input parameters.
 Perform the Insert operations using EF Core Database First Approach.
 The Stored Procedure will retuen the Count of the Number of records in EMployee Table based on the DeptNo.
 2. Take an experience of Code-First Approach with Many-to-Many relations acros tables as per the classes of your choice.
+Day 5 : 23-Ju;y-2021,Conceptual Session on ASP.NET COre 5
+Day 6:
+1. Modify the ASP.NET Core 5 app by adding Edit,Delete methods in DepartmentController alomg with Views.
+Add EmployeeController and in Create View of Employee, show DropDown for DeptNo that shows List of DeptName HIMT: Use asp-items for shoing List of Department on Create view for Employees
+2. Create a Controller that will show Departments and EMployees Table in a Single View.
+When you select DeptNo from Departments Table, the EMployee Table should show Employees for selected Department